git-pull/website/code_explorer/django-vs-flask.rst

 *June 2017*

-This analysis is a comparison of 2 python frameworks, Flask and Django.
+This analysis is a comparison of 2 python web frameworks, Flask and Django.
 It discusses their features and how their technical philosophies impact software developers.
 It is based on my experience using both, as well as time spent personally admiring both codebases.